tisfeng/Easydict/docs/How-to-use-macOS-system-dictionary-in-Easydict-en.md

 4. Download [pyglossary](https://github.com/ilius/pyglossary)

-   Please move the downloaded pyglossary library to a fixed directory, you will need it everytime you convert a dictionary.
+   Please move the downloaded pyglossary library to a fixed directory, you will need it every time you convert a dictionary.

    Assuming that pyglossary-master is located at `~/Downloads/pyglossary-master`